 We’re surrounded by technology every day, yet many young people have no idea what an engineer really does.

 The EIR program is an engineering outreach program, reaching elementary and high school students.
 The volunteer EIR brings real-life dimension to the curriculum, using hands-on projects, presentations and other activities in the classroom.
 By sharing their personal stories and passion for their profession, the EIR’s presence in the classroom puts a face to engineering.
-With over 15 years of experience, this program uses proven outreach materials and strategies, continuing to deliver high-quality STEM outreach to schools across Ontario.
+With over 15 years of experience, this program uses proven outreach materials and strategies, continuing to deliver high-quality STEM outreach to schools across Canada.

 We affectionately refer to the generous program volunteers and EIRs - Engineer's-In-Residence.